Sean Zawadzki: 2022 season

-In January 2022, Zawadzki was announced as a homegrown player signing by Columbus Crew, and played the majority of his first season with the reserve team, helping them win the inaugural league championship.
-Zawadzki made his full team debut on June 25, 2022, starting in a 0–0 draw against Real Salt Lake and playing the full 90 minutes.
+On January 13, 2022, Zawadzki was announced as a homegrown player signing by the Columbus Crew, and played the majority of his first season with the reserve team, helping them win the inaugural league championship.
+Zawadzki made his first-team debut on June 25, 2022, starting in a 0–0 draw against Real Salt Lake and playing the full 90 minutes.
 Four days later, he started the next match against Toronto FC and scored his first professional goal in a 2–1 win.
-Zawadzki would go on to appear five times for the first team in 2022.
+Zawadzki would go on to make five appearances with four starts for the first team in 2022.

 2023 season

 At the beginning of the 2023 season, Zawadzki played sparingly, appearing as a substitute in six of the club's first eight games.
 He scored in second-half stoppage time against the New England Revolution to secure a 1–1 draw for Columbus.
 After going through a midseason position change to center-back due to injuries, Zawadzki would then appear in all but one of the club's remaining games while rotating between midfield and center-back, scoring in a 5–1 win versus Loudoun United FC in the U.S. Open Cup, a 3–2 win versus the Colorado Rapids, and another second-half stoppage time equalizer, this time against New York City FC.
+He appeared in all six postseason matches for Columbus, beating Los Angeles FC in the MLS Cup final.

 2024 season

-During preseason, it was announced that Zawadzki had signed a contract extension through 2027 with Columbus.
-He scored his first goal of the season on March 30th, a header from a set-piece against Nashville SC in a 2-2 draw, a game he would not finish, as he was subbed off at halftime due to a head injury sustained just prior to the end of the first half.
-On August 28, Zawadzki was named captain for the first time for Columbus in a 1–0 away win versus Philadelphia Union.
+During preseason, Zawadzki signed a contract extension through 2027, stating, “It’s an amazing feeling to have signed my second contract with the Crew.
+It’s the team I’ve supported my whole life, and from a young age, the team I grew up playing for.”
+He scored his first goal of the season on March 30th, a header from a set-piece against Nashville SC in a 2–2 draw, a game he would not finish, as he was subbed off at halftime due to a head injury sustained just prior to the end of the first half.
+On August 28, Zawadzki was named captain for the first time for Columbus in a 1–0 away win versus the Philadelphia Union.
+During the Leagues Cup, He started all five matches in the tournament, defeating Los Angeles FC in the final.
 During a match against Seattle Sounders FC on September 7, goalkeeper Abraham Romero was sent off and Zawadzki replaced in him goal due to the lack of another goalkeeper on the matchday roster.
 Zawadzki played for more than 45 minutes and made two saves in the 4–0 loss.
+On September 25, he suffered a rib injury during the Campeones Cup versus Club América, causing him to miss the next five league games.
+He returned to action in the final game of the regular season, coming on as a second-half substitute.